nlbgr/SWK5_Hagenberg/README.md

 Got you.
-You were to lazy to write your own code.
+You were too lazy to write your own code.
 But I'm your lord an savior.
 Praise me xD